chec/commercejs-nextjs-demo-store/README.md

 ## Commerce.js features

-This demo store uses a range of features provided by Commerce.js and powered by the Chec dsashboard.
+This demo store uses a range of features provided by Commerce.js and powered by the Chec Dashboard.

 ### Carts